 Femicide has been identified globally as a leading a cause of premature death for women yet there is limited research on the issue in Europe.
 The Global Study on Homicide in 2011 indicated that while there has been a decrease in homicides worldwide there has been an increased in the number of femicides.

-In the United Kingdom, over the last ten years on average two women are week are killed by their male partners or former partners.
+In the United Kingdom, over the last ten years on average a woman is killed by her male partner or former partner every four days.
 Frequently these murders have been premeditated and follow a pattern of violence and abuse that terrorise the victim.